Login

 “Tiptoe Through the Tulips” was written in the ‘20s and at the time the nasal tone and exaggerated vibrato were hip.
 If you listen to old recordings you hear a lot of it.
 It was a very popular song at the time.
 When Tiny Tim did it it probably sounded old and anachronistic - grandmother’s records, as it were (and of course outrageously inappropriate for a burly 6-foot+ man).
 Now it just sounds bizarre.
 I expect your great-grandkids will have the same reaction to the current scream-singing style.

 It is about 70 yards to I5, not even long enough to make a short par 3.
 Is the base ball field behind equipped for night games?
-I5 noise, pollution and flooding lights from the ball filed—once the price gain potential is removed, all I see now are the drawbacks….
+I5 noise, pollution and flooding lights from the ball filed — once the price gain potential is removed, all I see now are the drawbacks….

 Wouldn’t this be a first time buyer type home or at the very least a move up from 1-2 bd apartment?
 Forgive me if I am wrong.
 From a marketing standpoint, who would this home be marketed too?
 Retirees?
 Young couples?
 Do those two focus groups have $140K down and make $174K?
 What’s the likelihood of that?

-I asked this very same question recently in the forums (see thread: http://www.irvinehousingblog.com/forums/viewthread/1842/) in regards to a 2 bed 2 bath condo in a community of 95% retires next to the east lake in Woodbridge.
+I asked this very same question recently in the forums (see thread: https://www.irvinehousingblog.com/forums/viewthread/1842/) in regards to a 2 bed 2 bath condo in a community of 95% retires next to the east lake in Woodbridge.

 After doing a few calculations, the monthly cash outflow on the condo would be hovering near 8K/month.
 How many retirees do you know of that have that kind of cash flow?
 Social security certainly won’t cut it!